kmakumb/AISiteScraper/README.md

 ## Site Chosen

-This scraper is designed to work with any public website that allows scraping.
-For demonstration purposes, I recommend using:
+This scraper is designed to crawl a single public website.
+For this project, I chose:

-- **quotes.toscrape.com** - A simple quotes website designed for scraping practice
+**quotes.toscrape.com** - A simple quotes website designed for scraping practice.
+This site explicitly allows scraping and provides a good sandbox for testing the pipeline.
-- **books.toscrape.com** - A book catalog site for scraping practice
-- **Documentation sites** - Any public documentation site (e.g., docs.python.org)

 The scraper respects `robots.txt` and includes sensible throttling to be a good web citizen.